sr99622/wabash/README.md

 ### Install Homebrew
 ---

 To verify if Homebrew is installed, use the command ```brew --version```, which will return a valid version if installed.
 If not installed, the following script will install Homebrew.
-Source the .zprofile to enable brew environment variables.
+Source the .zprofile to enable brew environment variables, then install cmake and ninja using brew.

 ```
 scripts/mac/install_brew